 Besides congestion, the increasing switch of people from public to private transport is worrying for the deteriorating impact it is having on the environmental quality of the city.
 The impact owes to twin reasons – the public transport systems in Delhi use cleaner fuel (Compressed Natural Gas, CNG) as imposed by policy as well as given full utility the per capita emissions from public buses are far less compared to private means of transport (cars and bikes).

 There is an increasing need to see the public transit systems as structures for social interaction as people are spending increasingly longer times in commute.
-A quality commute system should add to the overall quality of the people being served by it.
+A quality commute system should add to the overall life quality of the people being served by it.
 Innovative steps are required to re-popularize the public transport and retain the already established networks.